-- That retaliation by a covered employer against a covered employee for requesting, applying for, or using paid-leave benefits is prohibited; - That an employee who works for a covered employer with under 20 employees shall not be entitled to job protection if he or she decides to take paid leave pursuant to this act; and - 3.
-That employees have a right to file a complaint with OHR if they feel they have been retaliated against for requesting, applying for, or using paid leave.
+- That retaliation by a covered employer against a covered employee for requesting, applying for, or using paid-leave benefits is prohibited; That an employee who works for a covered employer with under 20 employees shall - That an employee who works for a covered employer with under 20 employees shall not be entitled to job protection if he or she decides to take paid leave pursuant to this act; and - That employees have a right to file a complaint with OHR if they feel they have been retaliated against for requesting, applying for, or using paid leave.

-For more information on OHR and job protections, please visit the following web address: ohr.dc.gov
+For more information on OHR and job protections, please visit the following web address: ohr.dc.gov.

-For more information about Paid Family Leave, please visit the Office of Paid Family Leave's website at dcpaidfamilyleave.dc.gov, call 202-899-3700, or email dcpaidfamilyleave.dc.gov, call 202-899-3700, or email dcpaidfamilyleave.dc.gov.
+For more information about Paid Family Leave, please visit the Office of Paid Family Leave's website at dcpaidfamilyleave.dc.gov, call 202-899-3700, or email does.opfl@dc.gov.